 Quill Lessons is our first tool designed to provide direct, whole-class instruction rather than independent practice.
 Each Quill Lesson activity includes a lesson plan with step by step instructions and explanations, and a slide-style presentation that can be projected to the class.
 Each student connects to the lesson using their own devices and can participate in real-time, answering questions and writing responses that can be displayed to the whole class for teacher-led discussion.

-Quill offers four diagnostics, each covering different sentence construction skills.
-Once your students complete a diagnostic, we'll create a set of recommended activities tailored for each student based on their diagnostic results.
+Quill offers six diagnostics and four writing skills surveys, each covering different sentence construction skills.
+Once your students complete a diagnostic or survey, we'll create a set of recommended activities tailored for each student based on their diagnostic results.
 As the teacher, you can review these recommendations and assign them all or pick and choose the ones you'd like students to complete based on your own evaluation of their needs.

 You can also personalize instruction for your students by building your own activity packs.
 Search our entire library of content and build custom packs that can be assigned to your whole class, small groups, or individual students, giving you the freedom to assign activities that are specific to your students.